flageval-baai/FlagEval/mCLIPEval/README.md

 ## License
-The majority of FlagAI is licensed under the [Apache 2.0 license](LICENSE), however portions of the project are available under separate license terms:
+The majority of mCLIPEval is licensed under the [Apache 2.0 license](LICENSE), however portions of the project are available under separate license terms:

 * The usage of CLIP_benchmark is licensed under the [MIT license](https://github.com/LAION-AI/CLIP_benchmark/blob/main/LICENSE)
 * The usage of ImageNet1k datasets in under the [huggingface datasets license and ImageNet licenese](https://huggingface.co/datasets/imagenet-1k/blob/main/README.md#licensing-information)